LachlanWallbridge/casino_ur5_project/README.md

 ![Overall CloseLoop System](docs/diagrams/closeLoopOverall.png)

-In this project, the robot operates within a closed-loop perception–action cycle.
+In this project, the robot operates within a closed-loop perception action cycle.
 The vision system continuously observes the board, cup and dice, updating their poses in real time.
 These measurements flow into the Brain node, which uses them to make decisions and plan motions.
 The robot then acts on these commands, changes the environment, and the updated scene is observed again.
 This loop repeats continuously, allowing the system to adapt to changing conditions.

 During normal operation, old pose estimates are replaced with fresh detections so the robot always works with an accurate view of the world.
 Once the robot commits to a deterministic action, such as approaching or picking up a dice, pose updates for that object are briefly frozen.
 This avoids jittery mid-motion corrections that could destabilise the trajectory.

-The result is a semi–closed-loop control strategy: real-time feedback drives high-level decisions and target selection, while controlled open-loop execution provides precise and stable manipulation.
+The result is a semi closed-loop control strategy: real-time feedback drives high-level decisions and target selection, while controlled open-loop execution provides precise and stable manipulation.

 ![Dice CloseLoop Pick-and-Place](docs/diagrams/DiceCloseLoop.png)